 Note: a bonus to the Incandescent setting is that it gives your ambient sky the gorgeous blue tones of the ever-popular blue hour.

 Want your lights to look warmer?
 Incandescent lights shot with your white balance set to Daylight will make the lights look more orange.
 If your holiday lights are LED or full spectrum and you set your white balance to Incandescent, then the lights in the photo will look more blue than your eye perceived them.
 LEDs can be weird and inconsistent, so we recommend trying the AWB (Auto White Balance) setting.

 Photographing Christmas trees, menorahs, or any kind of interior light arrangement can be trickier.
 Your camera can get stuck between adjusting to the dark background and the actual bulbs, so automatic settings don’t really cut it.

 Brighten up the scene, first.
-Bring extra lamps or any other light source into the room, to brighten your shadows and decrease the contrast that might be confusing your camera.
+Bring extra lamps or any other light source into the room, to brighten your shadows and decrease the contrast that might confuse your camera.

 Set your shutter speed to be relatively low.
 You’ll need your tripod (or table, mantle, whatever sturdy surface you have at hand) to compose your shots because the shutter’s open longer.
 Keep in mind that these are still life shots.
 Once people are involved, you’ll use different settings to stop the inevitable motion.

 To get this look, you need to be pretty close to your subject, with a long focal length and the right aperture settings.
 If your camera has aperture priority mode, as you adjust your aperture throughout your shooting, the camera will automatically update the related settings (shutter speed and ISO) to get the optimal exposure value.

 A wide open aperture is a must.
 The low end of your aperture window (aperture settings with larger numbers like f/11) just flat out won’t work because there’s an inverse relationship between the aperture setting and how much light it lets in.
 You need to let in a lot of light with a setting like f/2.